00-YusraKhan/Ai266-spring22/PROJECT/README.md

 # GROUP MEMBERS
 ### YUSRA KHAN 64146
 #### WORKED ON KNN
-KNN is basically a non-parameteric, lazy learning algorithm that can be used to solve classification problems.
+1. KNN is basically a non-parameteric, lazy learning algorithm that can be used to solve both classification and regression problems.
-It's easy to implement and understand, but has a major drawback of becoming slow as the size of data increases.
+2. It's easy to implement and understand, but has a major drawback of becoming slow as the size of data increases.
+Problems We face
-So here we got that KNN didn't work properly on the large data set and in his project we have a very large data.
+KNN didn't work properly on the large data set and in this project we have a very large data.
+Its memory intensive.
+It took alot of time while training data.
-Accuracy is not upto mark because we can not implement deep learning algorithms here.
+Our project accuracy is not upto mark because we can not implement deep learning algorithms here.